ChetHarrison/A-Gentle-Introduction-to-Functional-JavaScript/README.md

   The problem with async code is the responsibility of unsubscribing is typically placed on the Consumer.
-The Observable is like an "inverted" Iteratable.
+The Observable is like an "inverted" Iterable.
 In an Observable we place the responsibiliy of unsubscribing on the right object: the Producer.

   Understanding on which object to place responsibility of any